 Said Districts are located and bounded as shown on the latest edition of the Official Zoning Map, entitled "Zoning Map of Denmark, Maine", and on file in the office of the Municipal Clerk.
-The Official Map shall be signed by the Municipal Clerk and the Chairperson of the Planning Board at the time of adoption or amendment of this Ordinance certifying the date of such adoption or amendment.
-Additional copies of this map may be seen in the office of the Municipal Officers.
+The Official Zoning Map shall be signed by the Municipal Clerk and the Chairperson of the Planning Board at the time of adoption or amendment of this Ordinance certifying the date of such adoption or amendment.
+Additional copies of the Official Zoning Map may be seen in the office of the Municipal Officers.

-A copy of said map should be consulted by any person or party intending to apply for a building permit, land use authorization, subdivision approval, zoning variance, or other similar permit or relief under this Ordinance prior to filing for same.
-Use of, reference to, or reliance upon any previous version of the Town zoning maps shall be at applicant's sole risk.
+A copy of the Official Zoning Map should be consulted by any person or party intending to apply for a building permit, land use authorization, subdivision approval, zoning variance, or other similar permit or relief under this Ordinance prior to filing for same.
+Use of, reference to, or reliance upon any previous version of the Town of Denmark Official Zoning Maps shall be at Applicant's sole risk.